expfactory/expfactory/docs/pages/2-usage.md

 ## Databases

 ### filesystem
+Saving to the filesytem is the default (what you get when you don't specify a particular database) and means saving to a folder called `/scif/data` in the Docker image.

 **Where is the data?**
 If you are saving data to the filesystem (`filesystem` database), given that you've mounted the container data folder `/scif/data` to the host, this means that the data will be found on the host in that location: